lxvs/cpp/README.md

 You can modify the variable values in either of following methods:

+* Change their default values in `cpp.bat`
 * Set the variables in CMD
-* Change their default values in `cpp.bat`
+* Add them to your [environment variables](https://lxvs.github.io/doc/env-var)